The Passenger Arrival Card for Fiji© FijiPocketGuide.com

 For more information on Customs, Health and Biosecurity, check out our complete guide at Arrival Advice: Biosecurity & Customs in Fiji.

-• Pack a black- or blue-ink pen in your carry-on luggage.
-While pens are usually provided by the in-flight staff, it can take a while for them to give you one
+1. Pack a black- or blue-ink pen in your carry-on luggage.
+While pens are usually provided by the in-flight staff, it can take a while for them to give you one.

-• Passenger Arrival Cards are also available at the airport or at port, in case you miss getting a card during your flight or cruise
+2. Passenger Arrival Cards are also available at the airport or at port, in case you miss getting a card during your flight or cruise.

-• Arrival Cards must be completed for every passenger, so be sure to complete one for each of your children (even infants) travelling with you
+3. Arrival Cards must be completed for every passenger, so be sure to complete one for each of your children (even infants) travelling with you.

-• For most holidaying or travelling in Fiji, ticking “3.
+4. On question 1.9, simply put “unemployed” if you don’t have an occupation.
+For most holidaying or travelling in Fiji, ticking “3.
 Holiday” is the appropriate answer for the “main reason for your visit”.
-Otherwise, your type of visa is an indication for what reason you are visiting, e.g. student visa, work visa, etc. Find out more in Do You Need a Visa to Visit Fiji?
+Otherwise, your type of visa is an indication of what reason you are visiting, e.g. student visa, work visa, etc. Find out more in Do You Need a Visa to Visit Fiji?

 This article was reviewed and published by Robin, the co-founder of Fiji Pocket Guide.
 He has lived, worked and travelled across 16 different countries before settling in the South Pacific, so he knows a thing or two about planning the perfect trip in this corner of the world.
 Robin is also the co-founder of several other South Pacific travel guides and is a regular host of webinars with the South Pacific Tourism Organisation.